Permafrost/Tundra/SERVICES.md

 ### tundra.list.string:substitute

-Attempts variable substitution on each string in the given list by replacing all occurrences of substrings matching "%key%" with the associated (optionally scoped) value.
+Attempts variable substitution on each string in the given list by replacing all occurrences of substrings matching `%key%` with the associated (optionally scoped) value.

-Optionally replaces null or non-existent values with the given default value.

 #### Inputs:

 * `$list` is a list of strings to perform variable substitution on.
+* `$substitution.default` is an optional default value to substitute in place of null or missing values.
+* `$substitution.mode` is an optional choice of whether the substitution scope should be `local` variables only, `global` variables only, or `all` variables (local and global variables where local variables take precedence).
+Note that choosing `global` on an Integration Server version that does not support global variables will result in all values being substituted with the default value if one is provided.
+Defaults to `local`.
 * `$pipeline` is an optional `IData` document used to scope the variable substitution.
 If not specified, the substitution is unscoped (resolved against the pipeline itself).
-* `$default` is an optional default value to substitute in place of null or missing values.
-* `$mode` is an optional choice of whether the substitution scope should be `local` variables only, `global` variables only, or `all` variables (local and global variables where local variables take precedence).
-Note that choosing `global` on an Integration Server version that does not support global variables will result in all values being substituted with the default value if one is provided.
-Defaults to `local`.

 #### Outputs:

-* `$list` is the input list of strings with variable substitution patterns, such as "%key%", replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).
+* `$list` is the input list of strings with variable substitution patterns, such as `%key%`, replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).